PriyadharshaniNavarathnam/Trash-Detection-and-Classiffication/README.md

 - Visualizing training results
 - Saving the trained model to Google Drive

+## Model Information
+- Architecture: MobileNet
+- Training Data: Assumed to be a collection of labeled images containing various types of trash.
+- Output: Model capable of detecting and classifying trash in images.

 ## Setup and Running Instructions
 1. **Open Google Colab**: Start by opening Google Colab in your browser.
 2. **Upload the Notebook**: Upload the `Trash_Detection.ipynb` file to Colab.